-For those of you who wish to focus on formal English: vocabulary, expressions, intonation, rhythm etc – “The Good Wife” with its formal legal vocabulary would be a good place to start.
-You will also learn a thing or two about the American judicial system.
+This one is for those of you who wish to focus on formal English: vocabulary, expressions, intonation, rhythm etc. “The Good Wife” with its formal legal vocabulary would certainly be a good place to start.
+In addition, you will also learn a thing or two about the American judicial system.
 Available on PrimeVideo.

 Source: Allo Ciné

 The Crown on Netflix is perfect for those wishing to pick up on some Queen’s English.
 But make sure you write down some of the most powerful quotes you hear.
 Then look up the historical context even further.
 Note that this historic drama follows the life of Queen Elizabeth II from her ascension to the throne in 1947 to her 21st century rule.
 It is from the director of “Billy Elliot” and “The Hours”.
 So enjoy watching this series and learning to imitate a bit of Queen’s English!

 If you want a challenge when it comes to studying British accents, Peaky Blinders on Netflix might be for you.
 Note that it is yet another British period crime drama set in the aftermath of WWI.
 In those days, Peaky Blinders was a family-run gang who at the time held great power in the city of Birmingham.
 Tough!

 For the scientists amongst you, “The Big Bang Theory” on PrimeVideo is absolutely perfect.
 Basically, you would get a technical vocabulary boost in each episode.
 However, beware of the difficult American accents and some high-pitched voices.
 Above all, enjoy picking up the new scientific terms.
 And after that, practise prounouncing them with your accent.
 Easy!